 There’s no doubt these famous masterpieces are breathtaking to look at.
 But they also carry powerful messages and invite dialogue within communities, taking their place in art history.

 If you want to own your own piece of art history, one way to do that is to invest in shares of art with Masterworks.

 Masterworks is an art investing platform that allows nearly anyone to invest in shares of famous artworks.

 - The Masterworks’ research team identifies artists whose artworks can potentially increase in value.

 - They purchase the art piece and file an offering with the Securities and Exchange Commission (SEC) to secure the art.

 - You can then invest in shares and wait — Masterworks may hold an artwork for 3-10 years.

-- If the art is sold for profit, you’ll receive pro rata returns minus fees.
+- If the art is sold for profit, you’ll receive pro rata returns minus fees and expenses.
 (1.5% annual management fees and 20% of the profit from the sale of the painting).